 Now let’s jump in and see a few examples of using the IFS function

-Example 1 – Calculate Student’s Grade From the Score
+Basic IFS Example – Calculate Student’s Grade From the Score

 Suppose you have the dataset as shown below and you want to calculate the grade for each student based on their marks.
 The grading criteria is also mentioned in the table on the right.